annunal/COVID-19/Modelling Scenarios/toolbox/README.md

 - Start day of vaccination: Press the down arrow key to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.
 It indicates the starting day of the vaccination
 - Fraction of immunized that don’t transmit (%): It is unknown whether the vaccine is effective to limit transmission.
 The parameter “Fraction of immunized that don’t transmit” allows to make assumptions.
 We further assume a homogeneous population

+When the Vaccination checkbox is activated, the programme uses the above parameters to compute the vaccination overt time.
+However it is also possible to provide a time dependent curve of the vaccination rate and efefctiveness; in that case the Start date, Vaccination months and Vaccination efficiency are not used because are defined in the Vaccination curves.
+The curves can be saved and recalled when needed .

 ## Mobility data and Rt
 One of the plots in the page is related to the comparison between the reproduction number and the mobility indicator.